andergtk/localhost-looking-good/README.md

 ## Setup

+Requires apache installed and mod_rewrite enabled.

+If you don't have a Virtual Host configured, see a sample in `.localhost/sample-virtualhost.conf`.

 The only file that you need change something is `.localhost/config.php`.

 If you have installed Apache in another directory (not in `/etc/apache2`) you should change the value of the constant `APACHE_DIR` to the correct path.

-You can add files to be hidden in the localhost page by adding them in `$ignore` array.
+You can add files to be ignored in the localhost page by adding them in `$ignore` array.

 ## Contributing